DRIFT: Learning from Abundant User Dissatisfaction in Real-World Preference Learning: Experiment

-We render the global surface \(Z_{\text{all}}\) as a background terrain, draw the boundary of \(\mathcal{H}\) (dashed), and shade \(\mathcal{S}_m\) for each method.
-Regions of \(\mathcal{H}\) not shared by method \(m\) remain transparent.
-We sample 128 responses for each prompt per method and compute the average share of high-reward regions over 50 prompts (Figure~\ref{fig:explore_bar}).
-DRIFT consistently covers the largest portion at both 7B and 14B scales, with a larger gap at 14B, showing greater diversity and scalability.
+We render \(Z_{\text{all}}\) as the background terrain, overlay the boundary of \(\mathcal{H}\) (dashed), and shade \(\mathcal{S}_m\) for each method.
+We report the average high-reward coverage across 50 prompts in Figure~\ref{fig:explore_bar}.
+DRIFT consistently attains the largest share at both 7B and 14B scales, with a larger margin at 14B, indicating greater high reward solutions diversity and better scalability.